 Level 2: Includes additional items such as data quality checks and test data sets so that the Product Specification can be demonstrated in prototype environments.
 This would typically map to Edition 1.n.n - 2.0.0 of a Product Specification.
 Depending on the end-user requirements of the Product Specification, Level 2 can be implemented in an operational context.
 Subsequent S-100 Readiness Levels are then dependent on operational requirements of the product within navigation systems.

-Level 3: Builds on Level 2 and includes a fully featured and documented exchange catalogue and (optionally) an encryption layer for the data and implementing system.
+Level 3: Builds on Level 2 and includes a largely stable feature catalogue (implying a stable domain model and Application Schema), compliance with interoperability requirements described in S-98, and (optionally) an encryption layer for the data and implementing system.
 At this level, prototype systems, products or processes should be demonstrated in a real-world environment.

 Level 4: Intended only for use in vessel navigation systems such as ECS and ECDIS.
-At this level, the developer of the Product Specification needs to ensure that documented considerations have been given to interoperability via S-98 and alerts and indications functionality.
+At this level, the developer of the Product Specification needs to ensure that documented considerations have been given to interoperability as specified in S-98 and alerts and indications functionality.
 At this level, there should be a baselined and compliant system, process or product that is shown to operate or function as expected.

 Level 5: System, process or product is deployed and used routinely.
 At this stage, data and compliant systems are readily available for operational use.
 This stage includes functionality for a machine-based check of up-to-datedness (that is, automatic warnings and Update Status Reports).
 The functionality required for up-to-datedness could be provided within individual Product Specifications or through the S-128 Catalogue of Nautical Products.

+Compliancy categories

+Compliancy categories are described in S-100 clause 4a-5.5.

+Product Specifications intended for navigation use on ECDIS must be “Category 4” ( IHO S-100 and IMO harmonized display compliant).

 S-100 Product Specification template and its components

 A data Product Specification is a precise technical description that defines a geospatial data product.
 It describes all the features, attributes and relationships of a given application and their mapping to a dataset.
 It includes general information for data identification as well as information for the following: